oeggy03/tp/docs/UserGuide.md

 Parameters
 * A person's `NAME`, `PHONE_NUMBER`, `EMAIL`, and `ADDRESS` are compulsory.
 * A `TAG` is optional and can be used multiple times.
+* 'NAME' can only contain alphabetic characters and spaces.
+No consecutive spaces are allowed.

 Example
 * `add p n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friend t/colleague`: